A Little Piece of Heaven (song): Critical reception and legacy

-"A Little Piece of Heaven" is one of the band's most popular songs, and is considered among their best by fans and critics alike.
-Kerrang and Return of Rock ranked the song at number 1 and number 3 respectively on their lists of the greatest Avenged Sevenfold songs.

-Louder Sound also ranked the song at number 11 on their ranking of the band's best songs.
+Kerrang and Return of Rock ranked "A Little Piece of Heaven" at number 1 and number 3 respectively on their lists of the greatest Avenged Sevenfold songs, while Classic Rock History ranked it at number 5 and Louder Sound ranked it at number 11 on their respective lists.

-It has over 130 million streams on Spotify and 97 million views on YouTube.
-It is the top rated song from its parent album on Metacritic.
 It was voted as the best Avenged Sevenfold song in an official song tournament during March Madness.

 The music of the song has been compared to the bands Mr. Bungle and My Chemical Romance, as well as Broadway show tunes.
-It has also been described as the band's Bohemian Rhapsody.
+It has also been described as the band's take on "Bohemian Rhapsody".
 The members of Fearless Vampire Killers had the song in their list of the best Avenged Sevenfold songs, calling it "Like a rock opera within one song".

 The song has also been compared to the film scores of composer/musician Danny Elfman, specifically his scores to the films The Nightmare Before Christmas and Beetlejuice.

-"A Little Piece of Heaven" has been played 313 times live by Avenged Sevenfold.
-It is the band's ninth most performed song live overall, directly behind Buried Alive.
-A live performance of the song was featured on the live album Live in the LBC & Diamonds in the Rough.
+A live performance of the song was featured on the live album Live in the LBC.